Trevon Diggs

-Trevon De'Sean Diggs (born September 20, 1998) is an American football cornerback for the Dallas Cowboys of the National Football League (NFL).
-He played college football at Alabama and was drafted by the Cowboys in the second round of the 2020 NFL Draft.
+Trevon De'Sean Diggs (born September 20, 1998) is an American professional football cornerback for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide and was selected by the Cowboys in the second round of the 2020 NFL draft.

-Early years
+Early life

 Diggs initially attended Thomas S. Wootton High School in Rockville, Maryland.
 After his sophomore year, he decided to transfer to The Avalon School in Wheaton, Maryland, to follow his football coach Tyree Spinner.

 He played defensive back and wide receiver in high school.
 As a junior, he tallied 78 receptions for 1,008 yards and 15 touchdowns.
 As a senior, he had 1,269 receiving yards.
-He was a two-time All-Washington D.C.
+He was a two-time All-Washington, D.C.
 Metro selection at receiver.
 He committed to the University of Alabama to play college football.

 College career

 As a true freshman at Alabama in 2016, Diggs played safety, wide receiver, and was a return specialist.
 He finished the year with five tackles and one forced fumble on defense, 11 receptions for 88 yards and a touchdown on offense and had 296 total return yards on special teams.

 As a sophomore in 2017, Diggs switched to cornerback full-time.
 He was a starter for the season opener against Florida State, before being passed on the depth chart by Levi Wallace.
 He posted six tackles and three passes defended.
 He also played on special teams, returning 18 punts for 154 yards with a long of 21 yards, and two kickoffs for 74 yards.

 As a junior in 2018, Diggs started the first six games of the season, before being lost for the year with a broken foot he suffered against Arkansas.
 He finished the year with 20 tackles and an interception.

-As a senior in 2019, he started 12 games, while registering 37 tackles, three interceptions (tied for second on the team), eight passes defensed (tied for the team lead) and two fumble recoveries, including a 100-yard touchdown return against Tennessee.
+As a senior in 2019, he started 12 games, while registering 37 tackles, three interceptions (tied for second on the team), eight passes defended (tied for the team lead) and two fumble recoveries, including a 100-yard touchdown return against Tennessee.
 He returned an interception for an 84-yard touchdown, recovered two fumbles (one for a touchdown) and had 100-plus combined return yards against Arkansas.
 He had a career-high 10 tackles against LSU.

 Professional career

-Diggs was selected by the Dallas Cowboys in the second round (51st overall) of the 2020 NFL Draft.
+Pre-draft

+NFL draft analysts projected Diggs to be selected in the late-first to the second round of the 2020 NFL Draft.
+NFL analyst Bill Huber ranked Diggs as the second best cornerback prospect in the draft.
+Kevin Hanson of Sports Illustrated and Ryan Wilson of CBS Sports had Diggs ranked as the fourth best cornerback prospect.
+Pro Football Focus ranked him sixth (31st overall) amongst all cornerbacks in the draft.
+Dane Brugler of the Athletic had Diggs ranked as the fourth best prospect amongst his position group.
+Bob Sturm of the Athletic had Diggs listed as the eighth best cornerback prospect available in the draft.